 Approximately 20 yards

-I prefer Lion Brand Wool Ease Thick & Quick , colors used are Pumpkin & Mustard, (results will vary depending on yarn used)
+I prefer Lion Brand Wool Ease Thick & Quick , (results will vary depending on yarn used)

 L11/8mm Crochet Hook (or size to meet gauge)